nnfuzzy/dbthroughput/README.md

 recoding/aggregation  of transaction data.
 Finally I choose the timestamp->timeslot example , because it is universal and could be extended.

-The realization for the different solutions might be not ideal.
+The realization for the different solutions might be not ideal yet.

 ### Task